BlueCharmBeacons/BlueCharm_KBeaconDemo_Ios/README.md

 ----
 ## 1. Introduction
 **Welcome to Blue Charm Beacons' SDK library for our Blue Charm KBeacon devices on GitHub.
-At the time of this upload, our KBeacon devices include the BC011 Multi-Beacon and BC021 Multi-Beacon with Accelerometer, but we may add others later.**
+At the time of this upload, our line of "KBeacon" devices include the BC011 Multi-Beacon and BC021 Multi-Beacon with Accelerometer, but we may add others later.**

 Herein, you can find the latest in directory:
 ./kbeaconlib.framework